List of content you will read in this article:

-When you have forgotten the file name, it becomes so hard to find it on Windows operating system because if you cannot type the file name or letters in the search bar, you will not find anything.
+When you have forgotten the file name, it becomes hard to find it on Windows operating system because if you cannot type the file name or letters in the search bar, you will not find anything.

 But here, things are entirely different.
-If you have forgotten the name of the file and you know something written in the file.
+If you have forgotten the file's name and know something written in the file.
 You can find that file by using these simple commands:

 $ sudo find . -name "*content*"

 If you are looking for a file in which you remember only one word.
-Let's suppose you are looking for a file, and you remember only one word hello in it.
+Suppose you are looking for a file and remember only one word, hello, in it.
 The input and output will be as follows.

 To search for files based on date, there are three different options:

 $ sudo find . -mtime -days

 The above refers to any file that was modified.
 You can even search file in ubuntu according to the days of modification.

 $ sudo find . -atime -days

 The above refers to any file that was accessed recently.
-The last time when you have accessed the file, you can also use that information to search for the file.
+The last time you accessed the file, you could also use that information to search for the file.

 $ sudo find . -ctime -days

 The above command can be used to find file in ubuntu changed within the last number of days.

 For example, you changed the contents two days ago.
 The command for this would be:

 $ sudo find . -ctime -2

-This command has fewer features as compared to the find command.
-But still, this command is useful in finding files for several different reasons.
+This command has fewer features compared to the Ubuntu find command.
+But still, this command is useful in finding files for several reasons.